 - Energy - types of energy used, how much is being used and at what cost.

-- Water - look at where and how water is used, the cost involved (including effluent disposal), waste and potential for savings - see how to monitor your water use.
+- Water - look at where and how water is used, the cost involved (including effluent disposal), waste and potential for savings.

-- Transport - including number of each type of vehicle, mileage per vehicle, type and amount of fuel used as well as the CO2 and other polluting emissions produced by your vehicles - see reducing your vehicle emissions.
+- Transport - including number of each type of vehicle, mileage per vehicle, type and amount of fuel used as well as the CO2 and other polluting emissions produced by your vehicles.

 You should also record basic information about the site - size, type (office, factory, etc), number of staff and sales figures.